Please enable JS

 How Non-Ferrous Scrap Metal Recycling Works

-Collection: The first step in non-ferrous scrap metal recycling is the collection of discarded or obsolete items containing these metals.
+Scrap metal collection: The first step in non-ferrous scrap metal recycling is the collection of discarded or obsolete items containing these metals.
 Common sources of non-ferrous scrap include old electronics, wires, pipes, automotive parts, and household items like cans and containers.

 Sorting: After collection, the scrap metal is transported to recycling facilities where it undergoes a meticulous sorting process.
 Advanced technologies, such as electromagnetic separators and eddy current systems, are used to separate different non-ferrous metals based on their magnetic and conductive properties.